gary-rowe/hid4java/README.md

 ```

 ### Getting started

+If you're unfamiliar with Maven and git the wiki provides [an easy guide to creating a development environment](https://github.com/gary-rowe/hid4java/wiki/How-to-build-the-project).

 The project uses the standard Maven build process and can be used without having external hardware attached.
 Just do the usual